Fredericksburg council agrees to let developer turn street into pedestrian, bike path

-The Fredericksburg City Council has agreed to vacate ownership of the 1000 block of Douglass Street to allow a developer to turn it into a pedestrian and bike path.
+The Fredericksburg City Council has agreed to vacate ownership of the 1000 block of Douglas Street to allow a developer to turn it into a pedestrian and bike path.

 Members of the public who came to Tuesday’s meeting opposed the decision, and the council plans to hold a public forum before its final vote on the ordinance in August.